SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ReferenceAndValueTypes.rst

    with an xref from the Inheritance chapter and from this chapter.

-You might think you should use a class when you need inheritance.
+In many cases, even when you need inheritance, you can still use a structure by using protocols and default implementations.
-In many cases,
+For example,
-Swift's protocols and protocol extensions make it so that you can use structures and still have inheritance.
+consider the ``Vehicle`` base class from the examples in :doc:`Inheritance`.

-To show how you can use structures and still have inheritance, imagine that the ``Vehicle`` base class from :doc:`Inheritance` was a ``Vehicle`` a protocol instead with a default implementation provided in a protocol extension:
+You can create a ``Vehicle`` protocol instead, with a default implementation for the ``description`` property provided in an extension:

 .. testcode:: choosingbetweenclassesandstructureshypothetical